 Top 10 facts about St George

-TODAY is St George’s Day, the feast day of England’s patron saint, so here are 10 things you might not have known about the saint.
+St George’s Day is the feast day of England’s patron saint.
+So, here are 10 things you might not have known about the saint:

-- In Georgia, where St George’s Day is celebrated twice a year, medieval scholars in the Middle Ages started to refer to Gruzia (Russian derived from Perisian and Turkish) as Georgia – an anglicisation of the word and reference to St George.
+In Georgia, where St George’s Day is celebrated twice a year, medieval scholars in the Middle Ages started to refer to Gruzia (Russian derived from Perisian and Turkish) as Georgia – an Anglicization of the word and reference to St George.

-- In 1969, Pope Paul VI demoted Saint George to ‘optional worship’ due to doubt about the authenticity of his history.
-He was not until 2000, that Pope John-Paul reinstated him.
+In 1969, Pope Paul VI demoted Saint George to ‘optional worship’ due to doubt about the authenticity of his history.
+It was not until 2000, that Pope John-Paul reinstated him.